Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 Frank Stella was born in 1936 in Malden, Massachusetts.
 He enrolled in Princeton University, where he painted and majored in history.
 Stella moved to New York in 1958 after his graduation.
-The following year several of his paintings were included in Three Young Americans at the Allen Memorial Art Museum at Oberlin College in Oberlin, Ohio, as well as in Sixteen Americans at the Museum of Modern Art in New York.
+The following year several of his paintings were included in the Three Young Americans exhibition at the Allen Memorial Art Museum at Oberlin College in Oberlin, Ohio, as well as in the Sixteen Americans exhibition at the Museum of Modern Art in New York.

 In his series of the late 1950s and early 1960s, Stella cast aside illusionistic space to favor the physicality of the pictorial surface and deviated from the traditional rectangular-shaped canvas.
 Beginning in the mid-1960s, Stella further extended the concept of the shaped canvas and intensified his engagement with printmaking.
 The Museum of Modern Art in New York presented a retrospective of Stella’s work in 1970.
 During the following decade Stella introduced relief into his art, which he came to call “maximalist” painting because of its sculptural qualities.
 After introducing wood and other materials into his art in the early 1970s, he began to use aluminum as the primary support for his paintings.
 As the 1970s and 1980s progressed, these became more elaborate and exuberant.
 Indeed, his earlier Minimalism became gradually more baroque, with curved shapes, DayGlo colors, and scrawled brushstrokes.
 Similarly, his prints from these decades combined various printmaking and drawing techniques.
 In 1973 he had a print studio installed in his New York home.